Albert-Gao/veasy/docs/collect-values.md

 # Collect values

 Not every fields need to be validated.
 Things like radio button and combo-box, you can assign an initial value to them to make sure they always get a value.
 Or furthermore, you can add some checking like ensure the user has selected some values even it's the same as the initial value.
-But no matter which approach you gonna use, `veasy` could collect the final value from state for you.
+But no matter which approach you gonna use, `veasy` could collect the final value from the state.

 > You just need to add an extra field in the **`schema`** named `collectValues`, like this: